Charlton (1798 EIC ship): 4th EIC voyage (1805–1806)

 Captain George Wood acquired a letter of marque on 5 February 1805.
 He sailed from Portsmouth on 8 March, bound for Madras and Bengal.
 Charlton reached Madras on 17 July.
 She was at Masulipatam on 24 August and arrived at Diamond Barbour on 31 August.
 Homeward bound, she was at Saugor on 30 November, Vizagapatam on 30 December, Coninga on 3 January 1806, Narsipore on 12 January, and Madras on 16 January.
-She then was at Colombo on 21 February and Point de Galle on 3 March, reached St Helena on 15 May, and arrived back at Long Reach on 22 July.
+She was then at Colombo on 21 February and Point de Galle on 3 March, reached St Helena on 15 May, and arrived back at Long Reach on 22 July.

 5th EIC voyage (1807–1808)

-Captain Wood sailed from Portsmoth on 18 April 1807, bound for Bombay.
+Captain Wood sailed from Portsmouth on 18 April 1807, bound for Bombay.
 Charlton reached Bombay on 1 September.
 She then made a circuit to Goa (28 October), Tellicherry (4 November), Calicut (12 November), and Quilon (22 November), before returning to Bombay on 25 December.
 Homeward bound, she was at Colombo on 9 March 1808, reached St Helena on 12 June, and arrived back at Long Reach on 17 August.